DC 5054Musculoskeletal System38 CFR § 4.71a

 A 30% rating requires: Minimum evaluation, total replacement only.
 A 100% rating requires: For 4 months following implantation of prosthesis or resurfacing.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Hip, resurfacing or replacement (prosthesis) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hip, resurfacing or replacement (prosthesis) qualify for TDIU?

-What evidence do I need to establish service connection for Hip, resurfacing or replacement (prosthesis)?
+What evidence supports a higher rating for Hip, resurfacing or replacement (prosthesis)?

 Which conditions are commonly secondary to Hip, resurfacing or replacement (prosthesis)?